dhcdata/RPT-Docs/SREC-Bylaws.md

 <h1><strong>ARTICLE X – PARLIAMENTARY AUTHORITY</strong></h1>
 Rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the SREC in all cases to which they are applicable and in which they are not inconsistent with these Bylaws, the Rules of the Party, or any state or federal statute.
 <h1><strong>ARTICLE XI – AMENDMENT OF BYLAWS</strong></h1>
 These Bylaws may be amended at any meeting of the SREC, duly called and constituted, by two-thirds (2/3) vote of those members present and voting, in person or represented by proxy, provided that the amendment has been proposed in writing at the previous regular meeting, or notice of proposed amendment is included in the call to the meeting at which it will be presented.
+A proposed amendment may include a description of the scope.

 Revised: 10/15/77